BSc (Hons), MSc, MIScT

-Samuel graduated from Lancaster University with a Masters Degree in Biomedicine with Distinction.
-He joined the Oxford Parkinson’s Disease Centre (OPDC) in 2010 and manages the OPDC John Radcliffe Hospital laboratory and biobank.
-We have now recruited over 1500 subjects to the cohort, including over 1000 people with Parkinson's, plus 300 healthy controls and 180 individuals thought to be ‘at-risk’ of developing future Parkinson's.
-Biobanked samples include serum, plasma, DNA and cerebrospinal fluid.
+After graduating from Lancaster University with a Masters Degree in Biomedicine with Distinction, I joined the Oxford Parkinson’s Disease Centre (OPDC) in 2010.
+Here I manage the OPDC John Radcliffe hospital laboratory and biobank.
+We have now recruited in excess of 1500 participants to the cohort, including those with Parkinson's disease, Rapid eye movement sleep behaviour disorder, at-risk individuals and healthy controls.

-Samuel is also actively involved in academic research and involved in genetic screening of all participant DNA to detect rare variants within the cohort; culturing fibroblast cell lines from all biopsied participants for subsequent differentiation into iPSC lines and isolating peripheral blood mononuclear cells from PD patients and healthy controls for downstream experimentation.
+I am actively involved in academic research and involved in genetic screening of all participant DNA to detect rare variants within the cohort, culturing fibroblast cell lines from all biopsied participants for subsequent differentiation into iPSC lines and isolating peripheral blood mononuclear cells from PD patients and healthy controls for downstream experimentation.

 I am also a member of the OPDC Data and Biosample Access Committee, an review panel for deciding suitability for collaboration from researchers that have submitted an application to collaborate with the OPDC.